spookyahell/pndjson-spec/README.md

 After the empty line (the two new line characters) it MAY be allowed to add a title soley BEFORE the JSON text to give it a title/caption, this IS NOT required to be part of a parser and/or application that produces files in PNDjson format, but could be a disired advanced functionality.<br/>
 Any caption MUST only include UTF-8 compatible characters.<br/>
-It SHOULD not exceed a length of 50 and MAY not exceed a maximum length of 100 chars.
+It SHOULD not exceed a length of 50 and MAY not exceed a maximum length of 100 chars.<br/>
+Captions SHOULD be (mostly) capitalized to visually mark a heading.<br/>
+No other limitations MAY apply for the caption.

 ### 3.2 Parsing